 photo: via Jenifer Scott

-Hit the Ice, Ice Baby: A few of our favorite rinks are open on Christmas Day, with special skate-able hours.
-Specifically, check out Pershing Square or ICE in Santa Monica where you can skate off grandma’s homemade cinnamon rolls in a winter wonderland.
+Hit the Ice: A few of our favorite rinks are open on Christmas Day.
+Specifically, check out Bai Holiday Ice Rink in Pershing Square or ICE in Santa Monica, where you can skate off grandma’s homemade cinnamon rolls in a winter wonderland.

 Merry Grinchmas, Ho Ho Ho: Meet the Grinch, Max & all of Who-ville at Universal Studios for a very merry, and not at all grouchy or Grinchy holiday.
 Plus, you can see some merry Minions and quaff warm Butterbeer.